Benchmarking Machine Translation with Cultural Awareness: Wikipedia Parallel Corpus Collection

 \section{Wikipedia Parallel Corpus Collection}

-To collect English-Chinese parallel corpus from Wikipedia, we use the bilingual Wikipedia articles translated through Wikipedia's content translate tool\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Content_translation_tool}}.
-This tool allows confirmed editors to translate Wikipedia articles from a source language to a target language with a machine translation system.
-By tracking their editing logs, we obtain the text triples consisting of the original text in a source language, the machine-translated text, and the human post-edited text in a target language.
+To collect the English-Chinese parallel corpus from Wikipedia, we use the bilingual Wikipedia articles translated through Wikipedia's content translate tool\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Content_translation_tool}}.
+This tool allows confirmed editors to translate Wikipedia articles from the source language to a target language with a machine translation system.
+By tracking their editing logs, we obtain the text triples consisting of the original text in a source language, the machine-translated text, and the human post-edited text in the target language.
 We then use a sentence alignment tool \texttt{bleu-align}\footnote{\url{https://github.com/rsennrich/Bleualign}}~\cite{sennrich-volk-2010-mt} to obtain a sentence-level parallel corpus.
-Then we use open-source data from OPUS, which includes Wikipediav1.0 \footnote{\url{https://opus.nlpl.eu/Wikipedia-v1.0.php}} for English-French and English-Spanish, as well as Samanantarv0.2 \footnote{\url{https://opus.nlpl.eu/Samanantar-v0.2.php}} for English-Hindi, English-Tamil, and English-Telugu.
+To obtain more language pairs, we reuse open-source data from OPUS, which includes Wikipediav1.0 \footnote{\url{https://opus.nlpl.eu/Wikipedia-v1.0.php}} for English-French and English-Spanish, as well as Samanantarv0.2 \footnote{\url{https://opus.nlpl.eu/Samanantar-v0.2.php}} for English-Hindi, English-Tamil, and English-Telugu.